isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <h4>TWO Document Types : Verifiable Documents and Transferable Documents</h4>
 <p>Your electronic documents like PDF is a snapshot of the original document
 in which its validity, tampering, and authenticity of the issuer cannot be easily verified.
-Furthermore, it may not facilitate the transfer of title ownership for titled document.</p>
+Furthermore, they may not facilitate the transfer of title ownership for titled document.</p>
 <p></p>
 <p>You can use TradeTrust to digitise <strong>any</strong> business documents